ISUgenomics/bioinformatics-workbook/dataAnalysis/nextflow/02_creatingAworkflow.md

 ![Create New Github Repo](assets/CreateGithubRepo.png#1)

 Then pull it to my local machine.
+Do not pull this repo as it will download the entire finished tutorial.

 ```
 git clone git@github.com:isugifNF/tutorial.git